sebgoa/cloudstack-books/en/ocftutorial.markdown

 Puppet example
 ---------------

-For [Puppet](http://docs.vagrantup.com/v2/provisioning/puppet_apply.html) remember the script that put in the Userdata of the very first example.
+For [Puppet](http://docs.vagrantup.com/v2/provisioning/puppet_apply.html) remember the script that we put in the Userdata of the very first example.
 We are going to use the same Puppet configuration but via Vagrant.

 Edit the `Vagrantfile` to have: